eolementhe/guide/guide.md

 <details>
   <summary><b>Anatomie of workflow monitoring view.</b></summary>

-First unfold the details of your workflow by clicking on its name in the list.
+In `My workflow` view you can unfold the details of your workflow by clicking on its name.

 ![workflow-monitoring-unfold-workflow](images/workflow-monitoring-unfold-workflow.png)

 Then we will be able to see two sub-menus.
-Two different zones.
-The first monitoring zone of workflow and the second is the file zone.
+The first monitoring zone of the workflow and the second is the file zone.
 As in the first step, unfold the two submenus.

 ![workflow-monitoring-view-zone](images/workflow-monitoring-view-zone.png)

-Now you have the complete workflow monitoring view you can have details of the progress of each tasks of your workflow executed.
+Now you have the complete workflow monitoring view.
+You can have details of the progress of each tasks of your workflow executed.

 ![workflow-monitoring-complete-view](images/workflow-monitoring-complete-view.png)

-The name of the workflow used in list had specific format like : Name of workflow with the start date of the workflow and the total size of all source files and generated by the workflow.
+The name of the workflow used in list had specific name format like :
+Name of workflow - Start date of the workflow- Total size of all source and generated files.

 ![workflow-monitoring-workflow-title](images/workflow-monitoring-workflow-title.png)

 At top of the workflow zone we can see the title of file ingest.
-Below that show the progress and status of each task in your workflow, with the task information and the files generated by each task.
+And the progress and status of each task in your workflow, with the task information and the files generated by each task.

 ![workflow-monitoring-workflow-zone](images/workflow-monitoring-workflow-zone.png)

-The file zone.
-This area contains all the files in the workflow (sources files and generated files).
-It is also in this area that you will find the deletion information for the different files in your workflow.
+The file zone  contains all the files in the workflow (sources files and generated files).
+It is also in this area that you will find all deletion information for the different files of your workflow.

 ![workflow-monitoring-file-zone](images/workflow-monitoring-file-zone.png)
 </details>